TheFelixLive/Timer-V/README.md

 ## Reset
 As the title suggests it sets the timer to 0, which also can be used in [global mode](#global-mode).
-Additionally, [Admins](#permissions) can remove the timer here.
-Just follow the instructions there and you're ready to go.

 ## Status / Time